justinlee007/CarND-Capstone/README.md

 The structure of the traffic light detector is identical to the Waypoint Updater in the sense that there is an import/initialization section followed by a class with attributes and functions.
 Finally TL detection subroutine utilizes its main function to compile the code.
 The init-function of the TLDetector class includes the subscriptions to the current position base waypoints, the given traffic light array with the ground-truth coordinates of the traffic lights, along with the identified color of the traffic light.
 The color of the traffic light is the output of the traffic light classifier, a neural network that is explained in more detail in the next paragraph.
 The topic image_color gets updated by the callback image_cb, which itself calls via the process_traffic_lights() function, who in turn utilizes the function get_light_state() that receives the traffic light classification.
 Eventually, the waypoint to stop at for any upcoming identified red traffic light is published in this subroutine.

 #### Drive-By-Wire (DBW) Node
 The third node written by us is the dbw_node which is responsible for steering the car.
-It subscribes to a twist controller which outputs throttle, brake and steering values with the help of a PID-contsuroller and Lowpasstine filter.
+It subscribes to a twist controller which outputs throttle, brake and steering values with the help of a PID-controller and Lowpass filter.
 The dbw node directly publishes throttle, brake and steering commands for the car/simulator, in case dbw_enabled is set to true.

 ### Neural Network Design